Treatments · OCD therapy

 • Active suicidal ideation requiring stabilization or psychiatric care

-• Severe OCD that needs intensive or daily ERP, a higher level of care, or is significantly impairing day-to-day functioning, which is often better served by a specialized OCD program.
+• Severe OCD that needs formal or intensive ERP, a higher level of care, or is significantly impairing day-to-day functioning, which is often better served by a specialized OCD program.
 If that is the case, we will say so and help you find an appropriate referral.

 • Conditions that require medication management or psychiatric assessment as the main intervention